-NMWD’s Residential Recycled Water Pick‐Up Program is back for the 2021 Drought.
-This program provides clean, safe, tertiary‐treated recycled water to residential customers to pick up at a select location and time to be used for hand‐watering of outdoor plants.
-There is an annual application fee of $75.
-For more information click here: Recycled Water Fill Station Guidelines and Application
+NMWD’s Residential Recycled Water Pick-Up Program is back for the 2022 drought.
+This program provides clean, safe, tertiary-treated recycled water to residential customers to pick up at a select location and time to be used for hand-watering of outdoor plants.
+There is an annual application fee of $75 (good through the end of the season in 2022).
+For more information read the Recycled Water Fill Station Guidelines and Application (linked below).

 Recycled Water Truck Program